 The World Chess Hall of Fame and Museum was created in 1984 by the United States Chess Federation.

-Current members of the committee are Harold Winston (Chairman), IM John Donaldson, John McCrary, Al Lawrence, GM Joel Benjamin, John Hilbert, WGM Jennifer Shahade, and Shane Samole.
+Current members of the committee are Harold Winston (Chairman), Grandmaster (GM) Joel Benjamin, Frank Camaratta, International Master John Donaldson, John Hilbert, Al Lawrence, John McCrary, Sophia Rohde, chess champion and author Jennifer Shahade, and GM Andrew Soltis.
 McCrary and Donaldson are former Chairs of the Hall of Fame Committee.
-Both Bisguier and Benjamin are members of the Hall of Fame.
-Samole was in charge of the Hall of Fame when it was located in Miami, Florida from 2001-2009.
+Both Benjamin and Soltis are members of the Hall of Fame.